-Stellar went first across the ledge.
-I stopped to take a few sips of water and by the time I looked up again, he was out of sight!
-I hastened to catch up, wanting to be able to see what line he was taking, and quickly realized how he had gotten ahead so fast.
 The ledge was not difficult (for me) at all.
 I was able to walk at a normal clip and didn’t even have any visions of slipping off the side.
 There was some loose gravel in some places and a bit of a steep climb at the end, but nowhere near as bad as some of the scarier stuff I’ve done with a full backpack on.

-Stellar waited for me at the end, taking this awesome photo that shows off most of the route from Bierstadt.
+Here’s an awesome photo that shows off most of the route from Bierstadt.
 I hiked across that!
 Pretty cool!
 Can I call myself a mountaineer now?

 The sun was shining bright on the other side and the hike held a whole new meaning.
 I’ve felt this feeling many times before when accomplishing difficult things and/or living on the edge, but mostly from climbing mountains.
 Relief, satisfaction, elation…kind of a whole bunch of things wrapped up into one.
 All we had to do was climb another 14er and head back down a different, easier route.
 It seemed like child’s play.
 The route east to Mt.
 Evans followed a relatively broad ridge, involving just a bit of route-finding and boulder hopping.
 Here and there were a few cairns but it took a lot longer than I expected.
 The 2 guys that had passed us on the Sawtooth were already returning as we approached, along with some others that we hadn’t seen yet.
 We didn’t know who was coming or going since there are several other routes in the area.

 After awhile, we spied our final target.
 Mt Evans is one of only 2 Colorado 14er’s with a paved road to the top (the other being Pikes Peak).
 It’s accessible by the general public but not this day…or year.
 Thanks to COVID, we enjoyed one of the rarest events of all: an empty summit atop one of the most accessible, and therefore visited, mountains in the world.
 At the time, the road was closed to all but bicyclists (or any other pedestrian, looking for a really long walk, skate, etc).
 We saw about 20 cyclists but since most were wearing cleats, they were stopping at the observatory.
 The actual summit is up some rocky switchbacks, 100′ more in elevation.
-Riding the road is enough for most but of course us hikers always have to go to the very top.
+Riding the road is enough for most but of course we hikers always have to go to the very top.
 There were also 2 forest service rangers in vehicles.
 They were surveying and planning new strategies for how to open the road in the midst of COVID.
 They asked me about the crowds on Bierstadt and I relayed that it was not an ideal situation.
 We mused at how the pandemic had made conditions ideal on one mountain top (at least for us), yet seemed to be contributing to the overuse of another.

 By the time we headed back, it felt very late in the day, yet it wasn’t even noon.
 We stopped to watch some bighorn sheep cross the road while an unsuspecting cyclist nearly plowed into them as he raced downhill.
 Yikes!
 Not an obstacle you expect when riding a bike…at least not most places.
 We retraced our steps west along the ridge, meeting up with the couple we passed on the Sawtooth.
 They had a much harder time with the ledge, reporting that it was the most harrowing experience of their life.
 Like I said about an experience being easy for one person but not the next.
 But good for them, they persevered and were some of about a dozen to finish the combo route this day.